amallred/skill-it-up/README.md

 - [x] Make a logo
   - [x] using an svg is proving very difficult; I re-saved as png for now
 - [ ] Fix Tips & Tricks box css
-- [ ] ??
-Where did the .vscode folder come from?
 - [ ] Add name of website to larger screens in addition to logo